On this page you will find answers to frequently asked questions regarding admission to the Undergraduate Medical Education (UME) Program (MD Degree).

 We are looking for a concrete, demonstrated interest in living and working in Northern Ontario, and/or other rural, remote or northern urban communities.
 Volunteer experience, work experience, extracurricular activities and research are all areas one can endeavour to demonstrate this interest.
 You have the opportunity to outlines these experiences in the application questionnaire & autobiographical sketch.

 The applications are initially screened and scored based on 3 components: 1) the GPA, 2) the application questionnaire & autobiographical sketch and 3) context.
-The context score is based on where you have lived and are living in Canada.
 It is based upon the above three elements that an invitation to interview at NOSM University is extended.
 Approximately 300 are invited each year.

 Should students interested in NOSM University’s UME Program be applying to Laurentian or Lakehead University for their pre-med qualifications?